Tests & Test Scores

 As our ad in the Mensa Bulletin states, for a limited time, we will accept evidence of your admission in any other well-regarded 99.9% IQ organization as evidence necessary to establish your qualification for admission in ISPE.
 It has to be from an organization that has rigorous standards to assess ability at the 99.9th percentile level.
 There are many of them but we are the oldest.
 Simply contact our Director of Admissions and submit evidence of membership in any other well-regarded organization and we will reply promptly.

 American Mensa test scores – American Mensa test scores on tests taken prior to April, 2001 provide a numerical score.
 Those members who scored 149 qualify for membership in ISPE.
 The members who took the SRA Primary Mental Abilities Test prior to April 2001 and scored 149 for admission to American Mensa qualify as well.
-Tests take after that time, do not prove scores.
+Tests taken after that time, do not provide scores.
 Thus, they cannot be accepted.
 Please see the additional information provided below the test scores.

 Mensa scores from other countries – Where a separate test is used, they are listed separately below standardized test scores.
 Standardized tests and scores are always accepted.